Last modified: July 7, 2021

 rootuser can assign this privilege to resellers in WHM’s Edit Reseller Nameservers and Privileges interface (WHM >> Home >> Resellers >> Edit Reseller Nameservers and Privileges).

-Creating an account that will exist on a linked server node (for example, a Mail Node) requires a package with the API Tokens feature.
+Creating an account that will exist on a linked server node (for example, a mail child node) requires a package with the API Tokens feature.
 If the selected package does not have it, the system will not create the account.
 For more information about packages, read our Packages documentation.

 Choose a Package — Allows you to assign an existing package.
 To view the package’s configuration hold your cursor over the magnifying glass icon ().